Alexandre Bolduc

-Alexandre Bolduc (born June 26, 1985) is a Canadian professional ice hockey centre who most recently played for Rivière-du-Loup 3L in the LNAH.
-Bolduc previously iced for Nottingham Panthers in the Elite Ice Hockey League (EIHL).
+Alexandre Bolduc (born June 26, 1985) is a Canadian former professional ice hockey centre who played in the National Hockey League (NHL).

 Playing career

 Bolduc played major junior in the Quebec Major Junior Hockey League (QMJHL) for four seasons with the Rouyn-Noranda Huskies and Shawinigan Cataractes.
 After his second season in the QMJHL, a 14-goal, 43-point campaign with the Huskies, he was selected in the fourth round, 127th overall, by the St. Louis Blues in the 2003 NHL Entry Draft.
 However, at the end of his junior career, he was a free agent and signed with the Bakersfield Condors of the ECHL.

 During his first season with the Condors, he moved up to the AHL with the Manitoba Moose.
 In 2007–08, Bolduc recorded a strong 37-point campaign with the Moose and was signed by the Moose's NHL affiliate, the Vancouver Canucks on July 9, 2008.

 Continuing to play for the Moose as part of the Canucks' farm system in 2008–09 season, Bolduc was called up by the Canucks on November 25, 2008, to replace an injured Ryan Johnson and played his first NHL game on November 27 against the Calgary Flames.
 He scored his first career NHL goal against Craig Anderson of the Colorado Avalanche on January 2, 2011.

 On July 2, 2011, Bolduc left Vancouver, signing a one-year, two-way contract with the Phoenix Coyotes.

-On July 5, 2013 Bolduc left the Coyotes after recording no points with the club in two years.
+On July 5, 2013, Bolduc left the Coyotes after recording no points with the club in two years.
 He signed a one-year contract with the St. Louis Blues worth $550,000.
 In the following 2013–14 season, he was assigned to their AHL affiliate, the Chicago Wolves, for the duration of the season scoring 37 points in 59 games.

-On July 1, 2014, Bolduc agreed to return to the Coyotes organization, signing a one-year, two way contract with Arizona.
+On July 1, 2014, Bolduc agreed to return to the Coyotes organization, signing a one-year, two-way contract with Arizona.
 In the 2014–15 season, Bolduc appeared in three games with the Coyotes.
-He primarily spent the duration of the year in second stint as captain of the Portland Pirates, contributing with 52 points in 62 games.
+He primarily spent the duration of the year in his second stint as captain of the Portland Pirates, contributing 52 points in 62 games.